Please Note: This is Ep.8

 The truth was, I wasn’t going to any friend’s house.
-I’d take the 20p, go and buy as many penny sweets as I could, then sit on a bench and eat them.
+I’d take the 20p, go and buy as many penny sweets as I could, then sit on a street bench and eat them.
 Eating sweets alone became my drug.
-Over time, I’d beg my mother to up my allowance to 50p or £1 so I could buy more sweets and sit alone somewhere to eat them.
+Over time, I’d beg my mother to up my allowance to 50p or £1, so that I could buy more sweets and sit alone somewhere to eat them.

 I don’t remember ever talking to anyone about this.
 I couldn’t talk to anyone at home because they were all dealing with their own issues and I didn’t bother talking to anyone at school.
 My teachers didn’t think anything was wrong; I aced all my tests, got good grades and performed my Deputy Head Girl duties with no complaints.

-Nearing the end of my time at Stag Lane, my teachers tried to encourage my parents to send me on to Henrietta Barnet, the best, all girls, state school in the country, where they offered subjects like Ancient Greek and Latin (one of my cousins who lived close to Henrietta Barnet studied there and went on to Cambridge University), but it was a few stops away on the train, and my parents were, quite rightly, concerned about sending a twelve year old girl on a daily, train commute to school alone.
+Nearing the end of my time at Stag Lane, my teachers tried to encourage my parents to send me on to Henrietta Barnet, the best all girls, state school in the country, where they offered subjects like Ancient Greek and Latin (one of my cousins who lived close to Henrietta Barnet studied there, she went on to Cambridge University), but it was a few stops away on the train, and my parents were, quite rightly, concerned about sending a twelve-year-old girl on a daily, train commute to school alone.
 They both worked and wouldn’t have been able to take me themselves.

 Canons High School was within a safe walking distance from our home, and my brother was already enrolled there, so that’s where I ended up.

-By this time, however, the closeness my brother and I had shared as little kids, had all but disappeared.
+By this time, however, the closeness my brother and I had shared as little kids had all but disappeared.
 Although we attended the same high school, we never walked to school together.
-We were twelve and thirteen years old now and he was too much of a lad to walk with his sister, plus he was struggling with his own trauma just as the rest of the family were.
+We were twelve and thirteen years old now, and I suppose he was too much of a lad to walk with his sister, plus he was struggling with his own trauma just as the rest of the family were.
 We never talked about it though, we didn’t ask each other how we were doing after the fights at home.
 Even when I was being beaten, he usually looked on with his hands in his pockets, saying nothing, then shut himself in his room.
 He also never mentioned the old man and neither did I. My brother lived in his own bubble and I lived in mine.
-I remember, he would pristinely iron his uniform the night before, make his own breakfast, and be washed, dressed and out the door, playing football in the school playground before classes started, long before I’d enjoyed my first morning stretch and yawn.
+I remember, he would pristinely iron his uniform the night before, make his own breakfast, and be washed, dressed and out the door, playing football in the school playground before classes started, long before I’d enjoyed my first stretch and yawn of the morning.

 We were no longer as close to our friend circle as we had been as kids either.
 We were all coming of age and it was like the curtain of childhood was drawn back all of a sudden and we saw each other very differently.
 I was no longer one of the boys; even games like hide ‘n’ seek now meant that one of the boys might try to hide somewhere alone with me.
 The childhood games we’d played together had lost their innocence, showing us that boys and girls were indeed different.
 In any case, kidulthood had set in and everyone was busier, caught up with their own lives and school work now.

-After school activities, or extra curricular activities were something we just didn’t do.
+After-school activities, or extracurricular activities were something we just didn’t do.
 The immigrant dream was over and reality had kicked in, the mortgage and bills needed to be paid.
-My brother was allowed to go to Boy Scouts, and I did start martial arts classes and Girl Guides but I had to stop as we couldn’t afford it any more.
+My brother was allowed to go to Boy Scouts, and I did start martial arts classes and Girl Guides but I had to stop as we couldn’t afford them anymore.
 I’d been in the choir and the band in middle school and was learning to play the trombone (because it was the only instrument left to choose from) but if I wanted to continue, I had to buy my own, and again, we just couldn’t afford it.